 Q: Can I get my DWI expunged?

 A: In the State of New Jersey, drunk driving, as serious a charge as it is, is not considered a criminal offense.
-It is a traffic offense that is handled by local traffic and municipal courts where you were arrested and charged.
+It is a traffic offense that is handled by local NJ traffic and municipal courts where you were arrested and charged.
 Only certain criminal convictions can be expunged in New Jersey.
 Therefore, you won’t be able to clear your record of a DWI conviction.
 For this reason, it is imperative that you contact Jill Cohen and put her expertise fighting DUI charges in New Jersey to work for you.

-Many times, DUI offenses are defended based on a violation of your constitutional rights.
+Many times, New Jersey DUI offenses are defended based on a violation of your constitutional rights.
 The police cannot just stop anyone for a traffic violation and there must be significant proof that you are driving drunk.
 Mere suspicion and guesses are not enough to make an arrest.
 The police can only arrest you based on a significant amount of evidence of intoxication.
 Further, they are only permitted to arrest you if they have “probable cause.”

 As an assistant prosecutor Ms. Cohen litigated complex motions for the State, was an acting Camden City Municipal Prosecutor, and indicted over 800 cases before the Camden County Grand Jury.
 Ms. Cohen handled hundreds of indictable/felony and juvenile cases and tried numerous jury trials, in areas such as drug possession and distribution, school zone violations, domestic violence, aggravated assault, fraud, burglary, robbery, child sexual assault, child physical abuse, homicides, attempted murder and other crimes of magnitude.